Roundups

 What makes them incredible unique is that their entire product is plastic free (including the scoop!) and compostable.

-The only downside is the ratio of protein per serving is one of the smallest ones at 15 grams per scoop and they're a UK based brand, so that adds a layer of complexity to US customers.
+The only downside is the ratio of protein per serving is one of the smallest ones at 15 grams per scoop and the price per pound is $34.80.

 IdealLean